DevExpress/devextreme-reactive/packages/dx-react-chart/demos/area/streamgraph.md

 # React Chart Streamgraph

-The demo shows how to customize series offset and order using [Stack plugin](../../docs/reference/stack.md) and make Streamgraph chart.
+The demo shows how to customize a series offset and order using the [Stack](../../docs/reference/stack.md) plugin and make a Streamgraph chart.

 .embedded-demo({ "path": "chart-basic/streamgraph", "showThemeSelector": true, "showThemeVariants": true })